uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/memory/objects.rst

 memory format tag or strides for each of them.

-User can query amount of memory required by a memory descriptor using the :any:`dnnl::memory::desc::get_size` function.
-The size of data in general cannot be computed as the product of dimensions multiplied by the size of the data type.
+User can query amount of memory required by a memory descriptor using the
+|memory::desc::get_size| function.
+The size of data in general
+cannot be computed as the product of dimensions multiplied by the size of the data type.
 So users are required to use this function for better code portability.